The Science Of Hydration

 Dehydration can be just as much a detriment to us as hydration can be a booster, especially on a hot day.
 Know the signs of dehydration to look after yourself and those around you:

 It’s also possible to overdrink.
 There have been reported cases of athletes drinking too much water and contracting hypothermia.
-Overdrinking might be an avoidable action, but this is extremely rare and difficult to do, so don’t worry about it too much!
+However, overdrinking is extremely rare and difficult to do, so don’t worry about it too much!

 How to Stay Hydrated: